-The DATACLK output driver strength is capable of driving >10 mA into a 330 Ω load while providing a rise time of 3 ns.
-Figure 20 shows DATACLK driving a 330 Ω resistive load at a frequency of 50 MHz.
+The DATACLK output driver strength is capable of driving >10 mA into a 330 $\Omega$ load while providing a rise time of 3 ns.
+Figure 53 shows DATACLK driving a 330 $\Omega$ resistive load at a frequency of 50 MHz.
 By enabling the drive strength option (Control Register 02h, Bit 5), the amplitude of DATACLK under these conditions will be increased by approximately 200 mV.

-Figure 20.
-DATACLK Driver Capability into 330 Ω at 50 MHz
+Figure 53.
+DATACLK Driver Capability into 330 $\,\Omega$ at 50 MHz

-PLL ENABLED, ONE PORT MODE
+PLL ENABLED, ONE-PORT MODE

-(Control Register 02h, Bits 6-1 and 04h, Bits 7-1)
+(Control Register 02h, Bits 6 to 1 and 04h, Bits 7 to 1)

-In one port mode, the I and Q channels receive their data from an interleaved stream at digital input Port 1.
-The function of Pin 32 is defined as an output (ONEPORTCLK) that generates a clock at the interleaved data rate, which is $2\times$ the internal input data rate of the I and O channels.
+In one-port mode, the I and Q channels receive their data from an interleaved stream at digital input Port 1.
+The function of Pin 32 is defined as an output (ONEPORTCLK) that generates a clock at the interleaved data rate, which is 2× the internal input data rate of the I and Q channels.
 The frequency of CLKIN is equal to the internal input data rate of the I and Q channels.
-The selection of the data for the I or Q channel is determined by the state of the logic level at Pin 31 (IQSEL when the AD9777 is in one port mode) on the rising edge of ONEPORTCLK.
-Under these conditions, IQSEL = 1 will latch the data into the I channel on the clock rising edge, while IOSEL = 0 will latch the data into the O channel.
-It is possible to invert the I and Q selection by setting Control Register 02h, Bit 1 to the invert state (Logic "1").
-Figure 21 illustrates the timing requirements for the data inputs as well as the IQSEL input.
-Note that the 1× interpolation rate is not available in one port mode.
+The selection of the data for the I or Q channel is determined by the state of the logic level at Pin 31 (IQSEL when the AD9777 is in one-port mode) on the rising edge of ONEPORTCLK.
+Under these conditions, IQSEL = 0 will latch the data into the I channel on the clock rising edge, while IQSEL = 1 will latch the data into the Q channel.
+It is possible to invert the I and Q selection by setting Control Register 02h, Bit 1 to the invert state (Logic 1).
+Figure 54 illustrates the timing requirements for the data inputs as well as the IQSEL input.
+Note that the $1\times$ interpolation rate is not available in one-port mode.

-The DAC output sample rate in one port mode is equal to CLKIN multiplied by the interpolation rate.
+The DAC output sample rate in one-port mode is equal to CLKIN multiplied by the interpolation rate.
 If zero stuffing is used, another factor of 2 must be included to calculate the DAC sample rate.